RCAF Station Saskatoon: Post War - Military Use

 The RCAF returned to the city 1 April 1947 with the formation of 406 Tactical Bomber Squadron (Auxiliary).
 406 (Auxiliary) Squadron initially flew Harvard trainers, and then B-25 Mitchell light bombers.
 The squadron changed to light transport/utility duties with the C-45 Expeditor and the De Havilland Otter.

 As a result of the RCAF's post-war expansion, the RCAF re-acquired the military portion of the property and RCAF Station Saskatoon re-opened as an air training facility in October 1950.
 That same year, No. 23 Wing was formed to oversee 406 (Linx) Squadron and several other Auxiliary (Reserve) Squadrons in Western Canada.
 Permanent Married Quarters were built at the end of 1952, and the following year, the Air Marshall Curtis School opened for the children of station personnel.

 No. 1 Advanced Flying School opened at the station in 1952, one of the many Flying Training Schools opened across Canada to train Royal Air Force, RCAF and NATO aircrews.
 Students at the school trained on Mitchell Bombers and Expeditor aircraft trainers.
-The Scholl was closed in 1962.
+The school was closed in 1962.

 The RCAF Central Flying School was located at the Station from 1959 to 1962.

 Other units at the station included, No. 3043 Technical Training Unit (Auxiliary) and No. 4002 Medical Unit (Auxiliary).

 In 1956, the Instrument Flying School moved to Saskatoon from RCAF Station Centralia.

 In 1962, control of RCAF Station Saskatoon was transferred from Training Command to Air Transport Command, but this change would be short-lived.
 RCAF Station Saskatoon closed in 1964 and both 406 Squadron and 23 Wing were disbanded.

 As a result of defence cutbacks, the flying schools and No. 406 Squadron were disbanded in early 1964.

 For the next 15 years, the airport was the site of RCAF Detachment No. 1005 Technical Support Depot.
 The depot oversaw storage for retired aircraft that were awaiting sale or disposal.
 A trip to this facility in the early 1970s would have revealed parked Dakotas, Neptune antisubmarine aircraft and T-33 trainers.
 This storage facility was overseen by the Canadian Forces 407 Technical Services Detachment, which contracted with Bristol Aerospace for this work.
 This detachment remained at the Saskatoon Airport until closing in 1978.